This course helps you develop an interesting and manageable research project.

 - coming up with a message, method and motivation for the project and finally identifying the contribution in relation to existing research.

 Generating many research ideas is very creative and often fun.
 One starting point is some observed behavior that seems puzzling.
-For example, why do people in the bus keep near the door even if the bus is very full?
+For example, why do people in the bus keep staying near the door even if the bus is very full?
 Another starting point are statements about behavior that may or may not be true.
 For example, is it true that people who grew up with a brother or sister have less conflicts in later life?

 With a long list of ideas, you then find a suitable method and approach.
 This is partially creative but partially critical: Does my approach really answer the question?
 Do I have the necessary information, skills, and time?
 Some of your ideas will not survive this step.
-Sometimes you will have to become creative again to find another approach in order save an idea.
-The art of research is exactly this switching back and forth between being creative and still critical with the own ideas.
+Sometimes you will have to become creative again to find another approach in order to save an idea.
+The art of research is exactly this switching back and forth between being creative and still critical with own ideas.

 If someone else has already answered your question using exactly the same approach, there is nothing to learn from your research project.
 This is very unlikely.
 In fact, it gets more unlikely the clearer you are about your own approach.
 Then, something in your approach will be different and you will have to explain what it is and what can be learned from it.
 In short, you will have to explain your contribution in relation to existing research.
 Again, some ideas will not survive this step but typically one remains.